oceanhackweek/ohw19-project-computer_vision_club/README.md

 1.)
 Currently we have *some* annotations in XML format, how can we clean and parse that data into a format that can be used to then extract the individual annotation instances?
 - Which class(es) should we be paying attention to and what is the distribution?
-- Go through all XML annotations and record all of the different number of organisms annotated; find the majority class
+- Go through all XML annotations and record all of the different number of organisms annotated; ~find the majority class~ __Sand Dollars!__
-- Create new annotations that only contain the class that we're interested in
+- Create new annotations that only contain the class that we're interested in __not completed__

 *Secondary task: how can you adjust your function(s) to incorporate multiple classes instead of just the single class?*